A/UX: History

 A/UX 1.0 was announced at the February 1988 Uniforum conference, seven months behind schedule.
-It is based on AT&T's Unix System V.2.2 with additional features from BSD Unix.
-Networking support includes TCP/IP, AppleTalk, and NFS implementations, developed by UniSoft.
+It is based on AT&T's UNIX System V.2.2 with additional features from BSD Unix, including networking support for TCP/IP, AppleTalk, and NFS implementations, and was developed for Apple by UniSoft.
 The base system has no GUI, with only the command line.
 It can run one Macintosh application at a time, using the System 6 GUI interface, although it is compatible with only about 10% of the existing Macintosh software library.